-A national policy on food losses and food waste coordinated by the Ministry of Agroindustry in Argentina, was launched in 2015.
+A national policy on food losses and food waste, coordinated by the Ministry of Agroindustry, was launched in 2015.

-In January 2013 the Turkish Grain Board (TMO) and the Ministry of Food, Agriculture and Livestock together with relevant stakeholders along the supply chains launched the Campaign for Preventing Bread Waste.
+In January 2013 the Turkish Grain Board and the Ministry of Food, Agriculture and Livestock, together with relevant stakeholders along the supply chains, launched the Campaign for Preventing Bread Waste.

-In May 2020, the SAVE YOUR FOOD Campaign was launched in Turkey, in July 2020 the Government released the National Strategy and Action Plan on the Prevention and Reduction of Food Loss and Waste, which was developed in collaboration by FAO and the Ministry of Agriculture and Forestry of Turkey.
-It takes into consideration reviews and recommendations of over 100 related stakeholders, ranging from private sector to NGOs and academia to interest groups.
+In May 2020, the SAVE YOUR FOOD Campaign was launched in Turkey; in July 2020 the Government released the National Strategy and Action Plan on the Prevention and Reduction of Food Loss and Waste, which was developed in collaboration with FAO and the Ministry of Agriculture and Forestry of Turkey.
+The Campaign takes into consideration the reviews and recommendations of over 100 related stakeholders, ranging from the private sector to NGOs and academia to interest groups.

 United States of America

-In September 2015 US Environmental Protection Agency (EPA) and US Department of Agriculture (USDA) announced a national goal to reduce food waste by 50% by the year 2030.
+In September 2015 the US Environmental Protection Agency (EPA) and US Department of Agriculture (USDA) announced a national goal to reduce food waste by 50 percent by 2030.

-As part of the Winning on Reducing Food Waste Initiative, EPA, USDA, and FDA issued its FY2019-2020 Federal Interagency Strategy in April 2019, which identifies six priority areas on which the agencies will focus their efforts to reduce food loss and waste in the U.S. In May 2020, the Federal Interagency Strategy was updated by listing contributing efforts for each of the strategy’s six priority action areas:
+As part of the Winning on Reducing Food Waste Initiative, EPA, USDA, and the Food and Drug Administration (FDA) issued its FY2019–2020 Federal Interagency Strategy in April 2019, which identified six priority areas the agencies will focus their efforts to reduce food loss and waste in the United States of America.
+In May 2020, the Federal Interagency Strategy was updated with a list of contributing efforts for each of the strategy’s six priority action areas:

 Urban Food Policy Pact

 On 15 October 2015, 116 cities across the world signed the Milan Urban Food Policy Pact.
-The Pact was presented to the UN Secretary General Ban Ki Moon on October 16, World Food Day.
-It aims to support policy coherence and was launched together with its Action Plan and Selected Good Practices.
+Secretary-General Ban Ki Moon presented the Pact to the United Nations on 16 October, World Food Day.
+The Pact supports policy coherence and was launched together with its Action Plan and Selected Good Practices.

 Recommended actions for food waste reduction and measurement

-- Convene food system actors to assess and monitor food loss and waste reduction at all stages of the city region food supply chain, (including production, processing, packaging, safe food preparation, presentation and handling, re-use and recycling) and ensure holistic planning and design, transparency, accountability and policy integration.
+- Convene food system actors to assess and monitor food loss and waste reduction at all stages of the city region food supply chain, (including production, processing, packaging, safe food preparation, presentation and handling, re-use and recycling); ensure holistic planning and design, transparency, accountability and policy integration.